CPUC Seal

 Construction Status

-Construction of the first phase of the Monterey Peninsula Water Supply Project began on September 16, 2019.
-This initial phase consists of the construction of 5,300 linear feet of Treated Water pipeline (also known as Transmission Main) for conveyance of desalinated water, in the City of Seaside.
-All work would be conducted within paved roadways using conventional open-trench technology.
+Construction of the Monterey Peninsula Water Supply Project began in September 2019, and continued through April 2022.
+This initial phase consisted of the construction of 5,300 linear feet of Treated Water pipeline (also known as Transmission Main) for conveyance of desalinated water, in the City of Seaside, the Ryan Ranch-Bishop Interconnection Improvements, and the Carmel Valley Pump Station.

-Future phases will include additional Transmission Main construction in the City of Marina and on U.S. Army lands; construction of the Desalination Plant in unincorporated Monterey County; and the Source Water Intake in Marina.
-Construction of the entire MPWSP is scheduled to occur in 2021.
+Future phases will include construction of Marina Pipeline, construction of the Desalination Plant in unincorporated Monterey County, and additional Transmission Main construction in the City of Marina and on U.S. Army lands.
+Construction of the Desalination Plant is expected to start in August 2026.
+Construction of the entire MPWSP is estimated to be completed by the end of 2028.

 Mitigation Monitoring Compliance, and Reporting Plan (MMCRP)